Economy of Ferizaj: Agriculture

 The city of Ferizaj has agricultural fertile lands.
-The sector of agriculture of the Ferizaj's region (including: Kaçanik, Štrpce, Elez Han, Shtime) has potential because of the large fund of fertile land, which has supplied many factories (such as oil factory).
+The sector of agriculture of the Ferizaj's region (including: Kaçanik, Štrpce, Hani i Elezit, Shtime) has potential because of the large fund of fertile land, which has supplied many factories (such as oil factory).
 The quality of these agricultural lands guarantees favorable conditions for the production of agricultural goods (fruits, vegetables), which can be exported outside the city/state due to good geographical position.

 Agriculture is the main economic sector that provides the largest part of the revenues in the postwar period, because 2/3 of the population lives in the rural areas.
 Farmer's products in the private sector fulfill the needs of familiar consumption, therefore, there is nothing left for trade.
 Ferizaj owns 16,954 ha of agricultural land and 13,315 ha of forests, in total 30,269 ha.
 Grains are agricultural bases for the population, livestock and industrial processing.
 Earlier there were dozens hectares of trees plantation, but due to the activity of the anthropogenic factor, those hectares of soil were left behind.
 In the villages of Ferizaj are cultivated : wheat, corn, sunflower, soya, potatoes as described in the following table:

 Agriculture is widespread in rural parts of Kosovo, but not intensive, almost at the same development level as other branches of the economy.
 After the war, Kosovo is facing radical changes to the economic system it has inherited, its transformation from a centralized economic system to an open market economy.

 Vertisol

 This type of soil is formed in valleys (200–600 m elevation).
 Vertisols are present in all forms of relief but mainly in flat lake terraces under semi-arid climate.
-This is a very common soil in Kosovo and covers considerable areas (108 444 ha or about 10%) in the municipalities of Ferizaj, Lipljan, Orahovac, Vučitrn, Kamenica, Gjilan, Glogovac, Pristina, etc.
+This is a very common soil in Kosovo and covers considerable areas (108 444 ha or about 10%) in the municipalities of Ferizaj, Lipljan, Orahovac, Vushtrri, Kamenica, Gjilan, Glogovac, Pristina, etc.